 Trismus, or lockjaw, is a painful condition in which the jaws do not open fully.
-As well as causing pain, trismus can lead to problems with eating, speaking, and oral hygiene as a person cannot open their mouth wide.
+As well as pain, trismus can lead to problems with eating, speaking, and oral hygiene as a person cannot open their mouth wide.

 In this article, we explore the causes and symptoms of trismus.
 We also look at the current treatment options for this condition.

 There are many possible causes of trismus, including the following:

 Injury or damage to the jaw can lead to trismus.
 Examples of such trauma include fractured jawbones or tissue damage following dental surgery.

 - hematoma, which is a collection of blood outside of blood vessels

 - injury to the muscles of mastication, which people use when chewing

 Some medical conditions that cause inflammation in the mouth may cause trismus.
 One example is pericoronitis, which is inflammation of the soft tissue around a tooth, potentially leading to an impacted molar.